ars-ka0s/eesdr-owrx-connector/README.md

 # eesdr-owrx-connector
-Connector to use the EESDR TCI protocol to feed an OpenWebRX instance.
+Connector to use the Expert Electronics TCI protocol to feed an OpenWebRX instance.